 In 2014, Terri was a Queensland nominee for the prestigious Australian of the Year Awards, and also won the InStyle Australia Women of Style Environmental Award, recognising her for her outstanding work in wildlife conservation.

 Becoming an Australian citizen in 2009, Terri continues to be a passionate wildlife spokesperson and conservation icon around the world.
 She actively speaks out and supports conservation issues, including the Steve Irwin Wildlife Reserve, a 135,000-hectare property in Cape York dedicated to Steve.
-After a tireless seven year battle, Terri successfully spearheaded a campaign to save the Reserve from the threat of strip mining for bauxite in November 2013.
+After a tireless six year battle, Terri successfully spearheaded a campaign to save the Reserve from the threat of strip mining for bauxite in November 2013.
 Terri is determined to dedicate the rest of her life to Bindi, Robert and her husband's passion for conservation.